Quartz Worktop Cost

 Wood

 Wood is a popular choice for a kitchen worktop because it is stylish and practical.
 It can be sanded and stained if it begins to look worn.
 It’s also an affordable option.
-You can expect to pay around £108 per linear metre.
+You can expect to pay around £108 per linear metre and can potentially be fitted by a carpenter and joiner rather than kitchen fitter.

 Pros of Wood Worktops